mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 <!--Upon activation, when the segment evaluation happens, more segments will be created by the IP warmup service and will be leveraged in an audience composition and a new audience will be created for each run splitted into the different selected domains.-->

 ## Manage your plan {#manage-plan}

 At any point, if your IP warmup plan is not performing as expected, you can take the actions below.

 ### Split a phase {#split-phase}

-If you want to add a new phase starting from a specific run, select the **[!UICONTROL Split to a new phase option]** from the three dots icon.
+If you want to add a new phase starting from a specific run, select the **[!UICONTROL Split to a new phase option]** from the More actions icon.

 ![](assets/ip-warmup-plan-run-split-run.png)